nathankhuu/fa16-proj1/answers.md

 # Q0: Why is this error being thrown?
 There is no Pokemon controller.
 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *
 Pokemon are appearing from the database.
-They are all starter Pokemon.
+They are all starter Pokemon from the rake db:seed.
 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.
 It gets the id of the pokemon to go to the capture method.
 # Question 3: What would you name your own Pokemon?